Upstairs at Eric's

-Upstairs at Eric's is the debut studio album by English synth-pop duo Yazoo (known in North America as Yaz).
+Upstairs at Eric's is the debut album by English synth-pop duo Yazoo (known in North America as Yaz).
 It was released on 20 August 1982 by Mute Records.
 It was produced by the band and E.C.
 Radcliffe, with assistance from Mute label boss Daniel Miller on some of the tracks.
 Named after producer Radcliffe's Blackwing Studios where the album was recorded, Upstairs at Eric's was preceded by two UK top-three singles, the ballad "Only You" and the more uptempo "Don't Go".
 The album reached number two on the UK Albums Chart and has been certified platinum by the British Phonographic Industry (BPI), denoting shipments in excess of 300,000 copies in the United Kingdom.

 Against the group's wishes, "Situation", originally the B-side of "Only You" in the UK and Europe, was released as the band's debut single in the United States and Canada, where a remixed version of the song by DJ François Kevorkian reached number one on Billboard's Club Play Singles chart.
 "Situation" peaked at number 73 on the US Billboard Hot 100, while it reached the top 40 in Canada, peaking at number 31.
 The North American version of the album subsequently replaced the remixed version of "Situation" for the UK album track "Tuesday".
 Upstairs at Eric's reached number 92 on the Billboard 200 in the US and number 49 on RPM's albums chart in Canada.

 Recording and composition

 Following the success of their debut single "Only You", Vince Clarke and Alison Moyet rapidly recorded the album to maintain their high profile.
 As Clarke's only previous experience of a recording studio had been Blackwing Studios in south-east London, where he had made Depeche Mode's debut album Speak & Spell, his immediate thought was to record Yazoo's album there as well: he said later, "I didn't know of any other studios, so I just assumed that Blackwing was the only studio I could record at".
 However, when the duo arrived at Blackwing they found that not only was Daniel Miller unavailable to produce the album, contrary to Clarke's expectations, but the main studios had already been booked out during the daytime by Fad Gadget, another Mute label act.
 Instead Clarke and Moyet had to record the album in the early mornings with studio owner Eric (E.C.)
-Radcliffe overseeing most of the recording process, turning up around 5 or 6 a.m. and working through until 11 a.m. each day in whichever of the two studio spaces were available at the time.
+Radcliffe overseeing most of the recording process, turning up around 5 or 6 a.m. and working until 11 a.m. each day in whichever of the two studio spaces were available at the time.